rocketfuel/sdbc/README.md

 #### For parameters

-The following will not work, because the requested type, Duration, is not supported natively by H2.
+The following will not work, because the parameter's type, Duration, is not supported natively by H2.

 ```scala
 object Example8Failure {